AdobeDocs/experience-platform.en/help/edge/consent/iab-tcf/without-launch.md

 >
 >These examples assume that by the time the code is run, `window.__tcfapi` is defined on the page.
 CMPs can provide a hook where you could run these functions when the `__tcfapi` object is ready.

 To use IAB TCF 2.0 with Experience Platform Launch and the AEP Web SDK extension, you need to have an XDM schema available.
-If you have not set either of these up, start by viewing the [Adobe Experience Platform Web SDK JavaScript quick start guide](../../getting-started/quick-start-without-launch.md) before proceeding.
+If you have not set either of these up, start by viewing this page before proceeding.

 Additionally, this guide requires you to have a working understanding of the Adobe Experience Platform Web SDK.
-For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../getting-started/web-sdk-faq.md) documentation.
+For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../web-sdk-faq.md) documentation.

 ## Enabling default consent